Hylestad stave church

 The Hylestad Stave Church was a stave church located in Hylestad (now Valle municipality), Setesdal district, Norway.
 The church was estimated to have been built in the late 12th to the early 13th century and was demolished in the 17th century.
 Some of the intricate wood carvings from the church doorway were saved and incorporated into other buildings.
 They are now on display at the Museum of Cultural History in Oslo.

-The carvings show several scenes from the legend of Sigurd Fåvnesbane.
-A section of one of these carvings in which Sigurd kills Regin was the basis for a Norwegian postal stamp.
+The carvings show several scenes from the legend of Sigurð Fáfnir's bane.
+A section of one of these carvings in which Sigurð kills Regin was the basis for a Norwegian postal stamp.

 Engravings

-There are seven scenes from the Sigurd legend carved on the two door panels, with three scenes on the first panel and four scenes on the second panel.
+There are seven scenes from the Sigurð legend carved on the two door panels, with three scenes on the first panel and four scenes on the second panel.
 The description below notes the scenes and the corresponding section from the legend, with the order of the fifth and sixth scenes reversed to follow the normal sequence of the legend.

 Based on the clothes and equipment, the panels have been dated to the second half of the 12th century.
 The figures and medallions on Hylestad I and the vine on Hylestad II show close parallels to English and French manuscript illuminations from around 1170.

-Sigurd and Regin forge the sword Gram
+Sigurð and Regin forge the sword Gram

-The first scene shows Sigurd (who wears a helmet) and Regin (who has a beard) at the forge and the second scene shows Sigurd holding the mended sword.
+The first scene shows Sigurð (who wears a helmet) and Regin (who has a beard) at the forge and the second scene shows Sigurð holding the mended sword.

-Sigurd, described as one of the best swordsmen, was urged by Regin to seek Fafnir the dragon's treasure.
-Regin then forged a sword with Sigurd at his side, providing assistance by keeping the fire going and providing water to cool the blade when needed.
+Sigurð, described as one of the best swordsmen, was urged by Regin to seek Fáfnir the worm or dragon's treasure.
+Regin then forged a sword with Sigurð at his side, providing assistance by keeping the fire going and providing water to cool the blade when needed.
 When the sword was completed they named it Gram.
-Sigurd tested the sword by striking it upon Regin's shield, which had a picture of Fafnir engraved on it.
+Sigurð tested the sword by striking it upon Regin's shield, which had a picture of Fáfnir engraved on it.
 The blade broke, which prompted Regin to forge another sword out of the broken pieces of the first Gram.
-When it was completed Sigurd tested the blade once again on the shield with Fafnir's image, and this time it cut through the shield and also cut off the horn of the anvil.
+When it was completed Sigurð tested the blade once again on the shield with Fáfnir's image, and this time it cut through the shield and also cut off the horn of the anvil.

-Sigurd slays Fafnir the dragon
+Sigurð slays Fáfnir the dragon

-The third scene shows Sirgurd slaying the dragon with a sword.
+The third scene shows Sigurð slaying the dragon with a sword.

-After forging the sword, Sigurd and Regin travel to Gnita-Heath in order to find Fafnir the dragon and take his treasure.
-There they dig "a pit in the path used by Fafnir," and then he crawled into it.
-When Fafnir came to the water pit Sigurd emerged and "thrust his sword" into Fafnir, killing him.
+After forging the sword, Sigurð and Regin travel to Gnita-Heath in order to find Fáfnir the dragon and take his treasure.
+There they dig a pit in the path used by Fáfnir, and then he crawled into it.
+When Fáfnir came to the water pit Sigurð emerged and "thrust his sword" into Fáfnir, killing him.